yangl900/azshell/README.md

 ![Demo](gif/azshell.gif)

 ## OS support
-In theory this should work on Linux, Mac and Windows.
-I have only tested Ubuntu and Windows.
+This should work on Linux, Mac and Windows.

 ## How to build
 Run `make` from the project root.
 Linux / Mac / Windows binaries will all be built.